 - 2-4 hours a month

-- Participation in the monthly FTNTT Mentoring Circle meetings
+- Participation in the monthly Mentoring Circle meetings

-- Participation in the Orientation, Mid-year Luncheon, Closing Celebration, and program evaluation
+- Participation in the Orientation, Mid-year Check-In, Closing Celebration, and program evaluation

-- Full participation in the FTNTT Mentoring Circle discussions
+- Full participation in the Mentoring Circle discussions

-The FTNTT Mentoring Circles program can be used as a model peer mentoring program.
-ADVANCE and CATLR will disseminate the FTNTT Mentoring Circle model to a wide audience within and beyond Northeastern.
-ADVANCE has recently partnered with the Office of Institutional Diversity and Inclusion, the College of Social Sciences and Humanities, and NU Future Leaders to expand the program to staff.
-To learn more about the staff mentoring circles, click here.
+The Mentoring Circles program can be used as a model peer mentoring program.
+ADVANCE and CATLR will disseminate the Mentoring Circle model to a wide audience within and beyond Northeastern.